qri-io/website/content/docs/tutorials/cli_quickstart.md

 The second is the hash of this particular version of the dataset.
 The third line contains some stats on your dataset

-### qri export
+### 1.6 qri export

 Getting your data out of Qri is simple.
-You just use the `qri export` command.
+Just use the `qri export` command.
 The dataset will be saved to the current folder in a directory named with the dataset name.
 If you've been following the example, the directory will be called `nalcs_standings`

 ```
 $ qri export me/nalcs_standings